shogunlab/Sukoshi/README.md

 ## Setup

 ### Python Requirements
-The AWS IoT Python libraries are needed by the implant.
-Please execute the following to install the dependencies:
+The AWS IoT Python libraries are needed by the implant and can be installed with the steps below:
 1. On the command line, navigate to the root of the Sukoshi project
 2. Execute the following to install the dependencies:
 ```